noemivannucchi/radioactive_decay/README.md

 It allows you to set the type of decaying nuclei among "Uranium238", "Plutonium239" or "Radium226".
 Each of them is related to a specific decay constant k.
 ### readFile
 It reads from a text file the time values to be used in the model and puts them into an array t.
+### times.txt
+It is just an example of some time values in the case of "Radium226".
+It can be used to run 'readFile' and 'odeint' functions.
 ### ode
 It solves the differential equation using the python function "odeint", which requires four inputs:
 1. model: Function name that returns derivative values at requested y and t values as dydt = model(y,t,k);